xi-Rick/ublock/README.md

-This is a filter list used in uBlock Origin with the intent to minimalize popular websites, create an ad-free environment and an overall better browsing exprience.
+This is a filter list used in uBlock Origin with the intent to minimalize popular websites, create an ad-free environment and an overall better browsing experience.

 Contributions are always welcome.